-Joseph: I actually kind of felt sorry for the guy that he was there actually train the trainers...
+Joseph: I actually kind of felt sorry for the guy that he was there actually training the trainers...

 Joseph: The four other guys didn't get to teach much because you know Ken's like boom right in front.

-Joseph: So that's kind of how I got involved with that and then I you know got involved with PMI agro community of practice, helped out with that quite a bit helped.
-Helped out with the, I was part of the beta program for the PMI Agile Certified Practitioner certification and yeah so that's kind of how I got into the agile world of things from all the way back when I first started.
+Joseph: So that's kind of how I got involved with that and then I, you know, got involved with PMI agro community of practice, helped out with that quite a bit.
+Helped out with the, I was part of the beta program for the PMI Agile Certified Practitioner certification and yeah so that's kind of how I got into the Agile world of things from all the way back when I first started.

 Gerald: Gotcha.
 Gotcha.

-Joseph: Well you know as you as we talk about this you know there's always a little bit of debate right probably not a little bit probably a lot of debate between the waterfall world and the agile world.
+Joseph: Well you know as we talk about this you know there's always a little bit of debate right probably not a little bit probably a lot of debate between the Waterfall world and the Agile world.
 What do you think is poorly understood, unresolved in this area and why do you think that's so?